-Founded in January 2017, the International Bladder Cancer Update (IBCU) is a one-day CME conference to discuss diagnosis and treatment of about bladder cancer.
-The conference offers medical professionals an opportunity to listen to updates from and interact with expert, international faculty to improve knowledge and determine best treatment practices to improve patient outcomes.
-IBCU is held during its sister conference, the International Prostate Cancer Update (IPCU).
+The International Bladder Cancer Update (IBCU) is a CME conference focused on the diagnosis and treatment of bladder cancer.
+The conference offers medical professionals an opportunity to listen to updates from, and interact with, expert international faculty to improve knowledge and determine best treatment practices to improve patient outcomes.

 IBCU encompasses expert lectures, interactive discussions, a panel roundtable, debates, and case presentations.
 It is physician-led, multi-supported, and designed for urologists, urologic oncologists, and other healthcare professionals involved in the treatment of bladder cancer.